 •Return to the library after retrieving their library card (in this instance, materials may be held for a limited time pending the patron’s return).

-•Present a valid Indiana Driver’s License which displays a current address;
+•Present a valid Indiana Driver’s License that displays a current address;

-•Present valid Indiana State ID which displays a current address
+•Present a valid Indiana State ID which displays a current address

 •Purchase a replacement library card for two dollars ($2).